eliseshaffer/tableau.nvim/README.md

 </div>

 > ⚠️ Tableau.nvim is very experimental.
-It currently has limited configuration and the features and API are subject to frequent changes and breakages.
+It currently has limited configuration and the features and API are subject to frequent and breaking changes.

 ## Purpose
 Unlike other tabline plugins, which try to replace the tabline functionality entirely, Tableau tries to improve upon the built-in tab functionality.
 It's mainly an attempt to optimize my personal workflow.